hygin36/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 6: command creating file in the /tmp/directory
+task 7: moving file to a directory to another directory